 Trail Closure: On September 24, 2020, Palomarin Beach Trail was determined to be unsafe due to unstable and failing sections of the trail and is closed to all visitors, employees and residents until further notice.

-While Sculptured Beach is open to visitors, Sculptured Beach Trail and all areas above the vegetation line from Limantour Beach's southern parking lot to Wildcat Campground are closed to all access until further notice due to the Woodward Fire.
+While Sculptured Beach is open to visitors, Sculptured Beach Trail and all areas above the beach's vegetation line from Coast Campground to Kelham Beach Trail are closed to all access until further notice due to the Woodward Fire.
 Stay on the beach.

 Sculptured Beach is located two miles south of Limantour Beach.
 Winter rains feed two creeks which stream across the sand into the ocean creating a wet barrier for beach walkers wishing to keep their feet dry.
 Once at Sculptured Beach, look for its namesake rocks lying on the shoreline.
 The sculptured rocks are exposed at low tide, along with the organisms that cling to them, creating an exciting area to go tidepooling.